voxeltycoon/bug-tracker/README.md

 Run the game via [Itch App](//itch.io/app).

-If your purchase is not linked to your account, or you doesn't remember your acccount, please go there for help: https://itch.io/docs/buying/already-bought.
+If your purchase is not linked to your account, or you don't remember your acccount, please go there for help: https://itch.io/docs/buying/already-bought.

 ###